samsheffield/Senior_Thesis/docs/presentations.md

 ## Presentation Content
 The presentation will establish project goals for your Senior Project and provide some context to your work.
 This is a guideline for your presentation.
-You are welcome to expand on this as you feel appropriate but please do not omit any of the talking points below unless they have no direcet connection to the type of work you are making.
+You are welcome to expand on this as you feel appropriate but please do not omit any of the talking points below unless they have no direct connection to the type of work you are making.

 ### Project Title
 __Provide a title for the work you are developing in this class for Senior Thesis.__ You can always change this later if you are feeling indecisive.